 Walk the Avenue of Flags

-There are actually 56 flags along the Avenue of Flags these represent the 50 states, one district, three territories and two commonwealths of the USA!
+There are actually 56 flags along the Avenue of Flags these represent the 50 states, one district, three territories and two commonwealths of the USA which is pretty impressive to see.

-If you want to spot your state or territories flag please note that these are in alphabetical order!
-Underneath each flag is a plaque with the date of the State’s admittance into the union!
+Underneath each flag is a plaque with the date of the State’s admittance into the union.

 Spot the Faces from the Grand View Terrace